sheremetyev/w16/README.md

 between processors.

 Tests are reassurring.
-In my initial experiments it scaled almost linearly on an 8-core processor (right now I have access to 2-core machine only).
+In my initial experiments it scaled almost linearly on an 8-core processor.
+Right now I have access to 2-core machine only.
+It would be great if someone could give it a try on a multicore machine.

 Implementation Details
 ======================